Mkejriwal270/K8s-EKS-QuickStart/index.md

 <br />
 ![Image](https://mktestweb.s3.amazonaws.com/K8s-Quickstart-Static/Workflow-overview-initial.png)
 <br />
-If you look at the Actions tab, a new instance of the Fire-it-Up workflow has been triggered.
-Clicking on it will show you a visual summary of the solution and a detailed log of the execution of each stage in real-time.
+If you look at the Actions tab, a new instance of the **Fire-it-Up** workflow has been triggered.
+Clicking on it will show you a visual summary of the solution and a detailed execution log of each stage in real-time.
 If any of these stages fail, the execution stops completely.

 <br />
 ![Image](https://mktestweb.s3.amazonaws.com/K8s-Quickstart-Static/Workflow-terraform.png)